neilenns/streamdeck-cli-pack/README.md

 `1.0.0.0` for a release tag of `v1.0.0`), or the run number if used in a pull request workflow (e.g. `0.0.36.0` for run #36).

-v1 of this action uses version 0.3.1 of @elgato/cli.

 ## Real-world examples

 For a complete example of using this plugin in an end-to-end pull request